urgent-challenge/urgent2024/_pages/rules.md

 ## Evaluation Criteria

 ### Challenge 1: Cross-Task Transfer Learning
-The metric used for challenge 1 is the **normalized root mean square error**.
+- The metric used for challenge 1 is the **normalized root mean square error** for the response time prediction.
+- The response time should be quantified for each trial.
+- We decided **not to use correct/incorrect classifications** for this challenge.

 Formally, the score will be computed as follows:
 ```python